About

 Teaching

 A passionate pedagogue with a decade of teaching experience, Tiffany teaches both harp and literature.
-She has taught over 100 students from all across North America, China, and Europe, and they have been accepted to prestigious private academies and universities including USC, Blair Academy, Philips Academy, and The Pike School.
+She has taught hundreds of students across North America, China, and Europe who attend or have been accepted academies and universities including Columbia, USC, Blair Academy, Philips Academy, and The Pike School.
 As a harp instructor, she teaches privately and is a substitute instructor with the Greenwich School of Music.
-She is a strong advocate for music education and appreciation, and has held dozens of musical workshops and performance-lectures at venues across Southern California and New York City for audiences of all ages and backgrounds.
+She is a strong advocate for music education and appreciation, and has held musical workshops and performance-lectures at venues across Southern California and New York City for audiences of all ages and backgrounds.
 Tiffany received pedagogical training in writing and music at Northwestern University and taught as an adjunct harp instructor at NYU.